Lissy93/dashy/README.md

 ## Config Editor ⚙️
 > For full config documentation, see: [**Configuring**](./docs/configuring.md)

-As well as passing in a YAML config file, you can also configure the app directly through the UI, and preview changes live.
+As well as passing in a YAML config file, you can also configure the app directly through the UI and preview changes live.

 To edit any section or item, right-click on it, and select "Edit", or enter the Edit Mode (using the Pen icon in the top-right), then click any part of the page to edit.
-Changes will be visible immediately, but will not be saved until you click "Save to Disk" or "Save Locally".
+Changes will be visible immediately but will not be saved until clicking "Save to Disk" or "Save Locally".

-Under the config menu, you can export, view, backup, or reset app config, as well as edit the raw config file in a text editor, with built-in schema validation.
+Under the config menu, you can export, view, backup, or reset app config and edit the raw config file in a text editor with built-in schema validation.
 It's recommended to keep a backup of your config.

 <p align="center">
   <img alt="Interactive Editor demo" src="https://user-images.githubusercontent.com/1862727/139543020-b0576d28-0830-476f-afc8-a815d4de6def.gif" width="600" />